aanghelidi/blog/content/posts/hello-world-again.md

 1. Select a concept to learn.
 2. Write a blog post about it.
-3. Review, and research until my understanding I can express it clearly so that the reader can understand it.
+3. Review the post and research until I can express it clearly so that the reader can understand it.
 4. Organize my notes and revisit them regularly.

 I also want to improve my writing skills.
 I believe that communicating his ideas is an essential skill.